I awaken to an uncomfortable sensation.

 Straining my eyes, I can see a vast white snow enveloping the majority of the scenery.
 Its snowy luminescence cradles the earth, demanding nothing but asking everything.
 Trees that have long shed their leaves gaze about in silent reverie.
 Small icy droplets and carefree winds further contribute to the reverent atmosphere.

-Well, the most reasonable thing to do is try and find some more fuel for the fire.
-And just as I say that, a peculiar man walks by and drops a few sticks of wood slathered with animal fat into the pit.
+Well, the reasonable thing to do is try and find some more fuel for the fire.
+Just as I say that, a peculiar man walks by and drops a few sticks of wood slathered with fat into the pit.

-The sudden explosive burst of energy gives renewed life to the flame's once withered soul.
-The newly found chaotic energy of the roaring flames set a deep contrast to the surrounding pale white scenery.
+A sudden explosive burst of energy gives renewed life to the flame's withered soul.
+The roaring flames set a deep contrast to the surrounding pale white scenery.
 Immediately, I can feel additional warmth flowing against my body.